 Regulated under “Storage” and “Hazardous Materials” chapters.

-Here’s a streamlined action list for facility operators, compliance officers, and investors ahead of 2026:
+Here’s a streamlined action list for facility operators, compliance officers, and investors ahead of the standard's publication:

 NFPA 420 will not invalidate or replace core codes—rather, it harmonizes and clarifies the application for cannabis: